daljeet-hcl/terraform-azure-kubespray/README.md

 # Install Kubernetes on Azure with terraform and kubespray

-- Using cloudshell on Azure
+- Using bash/zsh shell on your Linux/mac/PC
 - Deploy VMs with Terraform
 - Deploy Kubernetes cluster with kubespray (Ansible)
 - (For my learning about Kubernetes)